Sashank999/spacex-clone/README.md

-### SpaceX Clone
+# SpaceX Clone

 ## Statement
-This repository is meant a clone of the official SpaceX website(https://www.spacex.com)[https://www.spacex.com].
+This repository is a clone of the official SpaceX website([https://www.spacex.com/](https://www.spacex.com/)).

 **This website is strictly meant for educational purposes only.
 No copyright infringment intended.**